tanisha0605/PollPro/README.md

    ```bash
    https://github.com/tanisha0605/OnlineSurveySystem-PollPro.git
    ```
-2. Install the jar files:
+2. Install the jar files:<br>
  Install the jar files from  .idea/libraries
-3. Run the application:
+3. Run the application:<br>
    You can run the application on ur preferred IDE.
-4. Create admin login:
+4. Create admin login:<br>
-   When using for the first time make sure your database is setup and then click on signup and create an admin login.
+   When using for the first time make sure your database is setup and then click on signup and create an admin login.<br>
-   Then login using the details.
+   After logging in, the admin can create surveys and view the responses and also send emails.
-5. Attend a survey:
+6. Attend a survey:<br>
    Click on attend as guest and enter the survey code and then select the option you want to choose and then submit the response.